 - The access to an exit route must be 28 inches wide, or greater, at all points.

 - The width of an exit must be sufficient to accommodate the people who will be using it.
-There must be no objects projecting into the exit that reduce its width.
+There must be no projecting objects that reduce the exit's width.

-- If a room can be occupied by more than 50 people or if a room is a high-hazard area of the building, then side-hinged exit doors that swing out in the direction of travel, must be used to connect that room to an exit route.
+- If a room can be occupied by more than 50 people, or if a room is a high-hazard area, then side-hinged exit doors that swing out in the direction of travel must be used to connect that room to an exit route.

 - Outdoor exit routes are permitted.
 Outdoor exit routes must meet the same minimum height and width requirement as required for indoor exit routes.
-In addition, outdoor exit routes must:
+Also, outdoor exit routes:

-- be covered, if there is a potential for snow or ice to accumulate.
-This is not required if the employer can demonstrate ice and snow accumulations will always be removed before a slipping hazard exists.
+- Need a covering if there is potential for snow or ice to accumulate.
+Coverings are not a requirement if the employer can demonstrate that ice and snow removal will be prompt before a slipping hazard exists.

-- have a smooth, solid, substantially level walking surface, and be reasonably straight.
+- Should have a smooth, solid, substantially level walking surface and be reasonably straight.

 All exit routes must be permanent parts of the building.

-The exit portion of an exit route is the part of the route that is separated from other areas of the building.
+The exit portion of a route is separated from other areas of the building.
 It provides a protected pathway out of the building.